 What is a RevOps automation platform, and why do you need one?

 In recent years, RevTech stacks have become increasingly complex, with more applications connected by APIs and more data being pushed among those different applications.
 The downside of this complexity is that many RevOps teams are experiencing technical debt, greater instability in their tech stack, and increasingly poor data quality as bad data in one system quickly pollutes data across a tech stack.
-RevOps automation platforms address these issues by cleaning data and automating many different processes from a single platform.
+RevOps marketing and sales automation platforms address these issues by cleaning data and automating many different processes from a single platform.
 The term was originally coined by Kerry Cunningham, Vice President, Principal Analyst at Forrester Research.

 Key capabilities of RevOps automation platforms

-There’s some variation in what capabilities different vendors provide, but at a minimum, these platforms do three things: aggregate and cleanse customer and prospect data from multiple sources; automate critical RevOps processes using this clean data; and then deliver data to other systems via continuous integration.
+There’s some variation in what capabilities different vendors provide, but at a minimum, these marketing and sales platforms do three things: aggregate and cleanse customer and prospect data from multiple sources; automate critical RevOps processes using this clean data; and then deliver data to other systems via continuous integration.
 Let’s drill down on each of these areas:

 1. Aggregating data from multiple sources